Conservation contributors

 Hilo rancher and early aviculturist

-Herbert Cornelius Shipman was a Hilo-based rancher and conservationist whose private efforts laid the groundwork for Nēnē recovery.
-In 1918 he began keeping a small flock of Nēnē at his family's Kea'au estate (Ha'ena), starting with just two pairs of geese.
-Over the following decades, Shipman's captive flock grew (reaching 42 birds by 1946) and for many years it was the only captive Nēnē population in the world.
-In April 1946 a tsunami inundated his property and killed roughly half the flock, prompting Shipman to relocate the surviving geese to his higher-elevation 'Ainahou Ranch for safety.
-Recognizing the species' dire decline (fewer than 30 wild Nēnē remained by the late 1940s), Shipman worked with territorial officials to launch a formal restoration program.
-In 1949 he loaned two breeding pairs from his flock to the Hawai'i Board of Agriculture and Forestry, providing the founder stock for a new state-run propagation project at Pōhakuloa.
-Shipman also sent live Nēnē to the UK - notably a gander shipped in 1951 to assist Sir Peter Scott's Wildfowl Trust in establishing an international captive-breeding colony.
-His foresight and stewardship are widely credited with preventing the Nēnē's extinction during this critical period.
+Herbert Cornelius Shipman was a Hilo rancher who kept Nēnē on his own property for decades when almost no one else did.
+He started in 1918 with two pairs of geese at his family's Kea'au estate (Ha'ena).
+The flock grew slowly over the following decades and reached 42 birds by 1946; for many years it was the only captive Nēnē population in the world.
+In April 1946 a tsunami swept through his property and killed roughly half the flock, and Shipman moved the survivors up to his 'Ainahou Ranch at higher elevation.
+By the late 1940s fewer than 30 wild Nēnē remained, and Shipman worked with territorial officials to start a formal restoration program.
+In 1949 he loaned two breeding pairs to the Hawai'i Board of Agriculture and Forestry, providing the founder stock for the new state-run propagation project at Pōhakuloa.
+He also sent live Nēnē to the UK, including a gander shipped in 1951 to Sir Peter Scott's Wildfowl Trust to help start an overseas captive-breeding colony.
+Without Shipman's private flock there would have been no birds to seed the recovery program.

 Paul H. Baldwin